 Verlag and now at ecomed publishers, Landsberg/Bavaria, discussed the role of scientific publications in environmental communication.
 She introduced her presentation by stating that the question is not "To be or not to be?" but rather "Is there actually a way to share information?"
 In the Middle Ages, the role of monasteries was to disseminate knowledge and this information will somehow financially benefit the recipient.
 As for the future of scientific publications, Heinrich believes that neither paper nor online approaches alone will suffice, but rather that they will continue to complement each other.
-And she encourages today's scientists to maintain the integrity of scientific cultureserving in a new role as environmental "monks" to sustain the importance of knowledge into the future.
+And she encourages today's scientists to maintain the integrity of scientific culture-serving in a new role as environmental "monks" to will mer enc tists rity service viral service of knowledge in sustain the importance of knowledge into the future.

 While both the offering of and demand for information are immense, there has been a disconcerting decline in scientific culture and literature.
 Libraries are cutting back on scientific publications, and today it seems the dominant aim is not to make knowledge but to turn a profit.
-So for many it is sufficient to get information, not knowledge, especially when that and the Global Community-Strategies for Meeting the Challeà à àà à ànges."
+So for many it is sufficient to get information, not knowledge, especially when that and the Global Community-Strategies for Meeting the Challeà à à à ànges."